WU-BIMAC/MicroMetaApp.github.io/README.md

 * Javascript [Electron-wrapped](https://www.electronjs.org/) implementation is [available here](https://github.com/WU-BIMAC/MicroMetaApp-Electron)
 * Prototype [OMERO](https://www.openmicroscopy.org/omero/scientists/) plugin is [available here](https://github.com/WU-BIMAC/MicroMetaApp-Omero)

+### Major changes

 <!-- See the [changelog]() for more details. -->

-> **Important!** In order to get started please follow the **step-by-step instructions available [here](https://micrometaapp-docs.readthedocs.io/en/latest/index.html)**.
-In addition a full complement of **[video tutorials](https://micrometaapp-docs.readthedocs.io/en/latest/docs/tutorials/VideoTutorials.html) are also available!**

-> **Note!** If you intend to use Micro-Meta App **on MacOS you might encounter difficulties un-zipping and launching the MacOS Zip**.
-To address these issues please follow the **special instructions specified in this [VIDEO](https://vimeo.com/529609242)**

-### What can you do with Micro-Meta App?
-With this version of the Micro-Meta App you can:

-1) Use the [**Manage Instrument**](https://micrometaapp-docs.readthedocs.io/en/latest/docs/tutorials/ManageInstrument.html) of the App to document the Hardware Specifications of **_transmitted light, epifluorescence, structured-light and TIRF light microscopes_** based on the **Core and Basic extension** of the [**v2.0 of the 4DN-BINA-OME**](https://github.com/WU-BIMAC/MicroscopyMetadata4DNGuidelines/tree/master/Model/stable%20version/v02-01) Microscopy Metadata model.

-2) Use the [**Manage Settings**](https://micrometaapp-docs.readthedocs.io/en/latest/docs/tutorials/ManageSettings.html) component of the App to document the Image Acquisition Settings that were used to collect a specific image dataset.
-In this section the user selects a previously created Microscoe.json file, an image that was acquired using the selected Microscope, import available Microscopy Metadata from the file header using Bio-Formats, collect missing Image Acquisition Settings and create a specific Settings.json file.

-### EXAMPLE DATASETS
-> **AVAILABLE EXAMPLE FILES** Publicly available example files and a tutorial video for the use of Micro-Meta App are available [here](https://doi.org/10.5281/zenodo.4891883) from Zenodo.org.

 **Highlights include:**
 * Updated data model including several new hardware components descrbed in the **Core and Basic extension** of the [**v2.00 of the 4DN-BINA-OME**](https://github.com/WU-BIMAC/NBOMicroscopyMetadataSpecs/tree/master/Model/stable%20version/v02-00) Microscopy Metadata model.
 * Manage Settings component of the application to import image metadata from file headers using Bio-Formats.
 * Improved GUI usability
 * Several bug fixes ([link](https://github.com/WU-BIMAC/MicroMetaApp-React/issues))

-> **Important!** It is not recommended to mix different version of Micro Meta App for working on Microcope or Settings files.
+> **Important!** It is not recommended to mix different versions of Micro Meta App for working on Microcope or Settings files.
 If you started a project using in a previous version of the App please first **save your file with the latest version** and then proceed with collecting image acquisiton settings.

 > **Important!** If you started your project with an **alpha version of the app** please let us know and we will help you with the transition.

+## EXAMPLE DATASETS
+> **AVAILABLE EXAMPLE FILES** Publicly available example files and a tutorial video for the use of Micro-Meta App are available [here](https://doi.org/10.5281/zenodo.4891883) from Zenodo.org.

+## Want to learn more?

+> For a thorought description of the 4DN-BINA-OME (NBO) Microscopy Metadata Specifications consult our recently posted manuscript **"Towards community-driven metadata standards for light microscopy: tiered specifications extending the OME model"**, which is available on BioRxiv.org [here](https://www.biorxiv.org/node/1919775.external-links.html).

+> If you are a newby and you want to learn more about the importance of metadata and quality control to ensure full reproducibility, quality and scientific value in light microscopy, please take a look at our recently posted overview manuscript entitled **"A perspective on Microscopy Metadata: data provenance and quality control"**, which is available on ArXiv.org [here](https://arxiv.org/abs/1910.11370).

 ## Coming soon!